kyechou/gns3-testbed/README.md

 We've tried the images of Cisco 3640 and 7200, both of which don't seem to work well.
-The 3640 image, `c3640-ik9o3s-mz124-13.bin`, is unable to run SSH service after reboot in that it cannot restore the SSH key after reboot.
+The 3640 image, `c3640-ik9o3s-mz124-13.bin`, is unable to run SSH service after rebooting the device in that it cannot restore the SSH key (actually some instances can, but most can not).
 SSH works well with the 7200 image, `c7200-advipservicesk9-mz.152-4.S5.bin`, but it cannot create VLANs since it is not an Ethernet switch.
 As a result, we use the Cisco 3745 image, which works well with both SSH and VLAN.

 Another issue for the 3745 image is mentioned in [the post](http://forum.gns3.net/topic2786.html).
 The switches cannot ping each other